Nepiki/Guides/Dragon-Quest-IX:-Sentinels-of-the-Starry-Skies-achievement-guide-roadmap.md

 **Overview**

 - Estimated achievement difficulty: 5/10
-- Approximate amount of time to master: 150-200 hours.
+- Approximate amount of time to master: 150-200 hours (in fast forward)
 - Minimum number of playthroughs needed: 1 (plus significant post game content)
 - Number of missable achievements: 13
 - Does difficulty affect achievements?: Not applicable